WickedShell/clj-mavlink/README.md

 The messages will be encoded as specified in the `mavlink/open-channel` options hash-map.
 In this example, it encodes as MAVLink 1.0 messages.
-However, if a MAVLink 2.0 message is decoded, the encoding will automatically switch to MAVLink 2.0, as if the protocol had benn specified :mavlink2.
-Messages will be signed based on whether or not the :secret-key of the :signing-options is not nil.
-If a signed MAVLink 2.0 message is decoded, then the signature is verified by first trying the :secret-key (if it is not nil), if it doesn't verify, then the keys in the secret-keyset is tried until a match is found, in which case the secret-key is set to that key so that encoded messages are signed with that key.
+However, if a MAVLink 2.0 message is decoded, the encoding will automatically switch to MAVLink 2.0, as if the protocol had been specified `:mavlink2`.
+Messages will be signed based on whether or not the `:secret-key` of the `:signing-options` is not `nil`.
+If a signed MAVLink 2.0 message is decoded, then the signature is verified by first trying the `:secret-key` (if it is not `nil`), if it doesn't verify, then the keys in the secret-keyset is tried until a match is found, in which case the secret-key is set to that key so that encoded messages are signed with that key.
 If no matching key is found to verify the signature, the message is dropped.